MIRI Medium Resolution Spectroscopy

 Wavelength coverage of the MIRI MRS channels.
 A single MRS exposure will simultaneously obtain data in one-third of Channels 1, 2, 3, and 4 (either the SHORT, MEDIUM, or LONG wavelength ranges).

-Figure credit: STScI MIRI Team
+Plot generated for Cycle 4.
+Figure credit: STScI MIRI Team.

 Figure 3.
 Resolving power as a function of wavelength for MIRI MRS